Ici TOU.TV

-ICI TOU.TV is a French Canadian, video-on-demand website launched on January 26, 2010, by the Canadian Broadcasting Corporation, currently branded CBC/Radio-Canada.
+Ici TOU.TV (stylized as ICI TOU.TV, and sometimes abbreviated as TOU.TV) is a French Canadian, video-on-demand website launched on January 26, 2010, by the Canadian Broadcasting Corporation, currently branded CBC/Radio-Canada.
+"Ici" in the name means "here" in French, while "tou" is a phonetic spelling of the word "tout," which means "all" or "everything".
+Together, the name roughly translates to "Here, [there is] all/everything [that's on] TV."

 ICI TOU.TV, a French-language streaming service, offers primarily French and Québécois (French Canadian) content, including movies, series, documentaries, entertainment, etc. They also offer some content from English-speaking countries like the US, UK, and the rest of Canada.
 English-language content is generally dubbed in French, without subtitles.

-ICI TOU.TV is geo-located and is only legally available in Canada.
+ICI TOU.TV uses geolocation and is only legally available in Canada.

 CBC/Radio-Canada also offers an English-language streaming service, CBC Gem, which includes a large library of English-language content, as well as some French- and other foreign-language content.
-The non-English content is generally offered with English subtitles though, not dubbing.
+The non-English content is generally offered with English subtitles however, without dubbing.

 CBC Gem and ICI TOU.TV are both free to watch in Canada, with ads.
-They also offer Premium, ad-free memberships for a reasonable monthly price ($5.99 and $8.99 before taxes, respectively).
+They also offer premium, ad-free memberships for a monthly price ($5.99 and $8.99 before taxes, respectively).
 Premium membership with one service does not give you Premium access to the other—though they are both CBC/Radio-Canada streaming services, they each require their own membership.
 Both services offer free trials, generally 7 days.

 History

 At launch, the site offered 2000 hours of French-language television content, near high definition in quality, provided by several TV channels, such as Ici Radio-Canada Télé, Ici RDI, Ici ARTV, Télé-Québec, TV5Monde, TV5 Québec Canada, TFO, Radio Canada International, RTS (Switzerland) and RTBF (Belgium).

 In February 2014, the site was re-branded as Ici TOU.TV as part of a plan to unify the CBC's French-language outlets around a single brand.

 In May 2018, it was announced that Bell Media, the National Film Board of Canada, TV5 Québec Canada, and V Media Group would contribute content to TOU.TV's premium Extra tier, as part of an effort to better compete with Netflix on the availability of Québécois and French-language content.
 Other distributors such as Télé-Quebec later joined the partnership.

 Bell Media left the partnership after the company's rival service, Crave, expanded into the French-language market.
 As a result, all of their content previously found on Ici TOU.TV has since moved to the aforementioned service.
-The V section was also removed later on after Bell Media bought the brand from V Media Group (now Remstar Media Group); it was the only brand the latter company licensed to Ici TOU.TV.
+The V section was also removed later on after Bell Media bought the network from V Media Group.
+In December 2025, Bell later announced a partnership with Radio-Canada to offer a bundle of its own streaming service Crave (which includes content from its French networks Super Écran and Noovo) with Ici TOU.TV Extra.